Three Towers of San Marino

-First Tower
+First tower

-The Guaita is the oldest of the three towers, and the most famous.
+The Guaita is the oldest of the three towers.
 It was constructed in the 11th century and served briefly as a prison.
-It was rebuilt numerous times and reached its current form in the 15th century during the war fought between San Marino and the House of Malatesta.
+It was rebuilt numerous times and reached its current form in the 15th century during the war between San Marino and the House of Malatesta.

-Second Tower
+Second tower

 The Cesta is located on the highest of Monte Titano's summits.
-A museum to honour Saint Marinus, created in 1956, is located in this tower and showcases over 1,550 weapons dating from the Medieval Era to the modern day.
+It contains a museum to honour Saint Marinus, which was created in 1956 and showcases over 1,550 weapons dating from the Medieval Era to the modern day.
 It was constructed in the 13th century on the remains of an older Roman fort.

-Third Tower
+Third tower

 The Montale is located on the smallest of Monte Titano's summits.
-Unlike the other towers, this one is not open to the public.
+Unlike the other towers, it is not open to the public.
 It was constructed in the 14th century.
 It is thought to have been constructed to give protection against the increasing power of the Malatesta family in that region.
 It was also used as a prison, and accordingly, the only entrance to the tower is a door about seven metres from ground level, which was common for prison architecture of the time.